delwende/DC/README.md

-# SuDiet
+# DC
 The goal of this project is to develop an Android application which provides an effectively trackable blood pressure and glucose levels also by improving diet and medicine suggestions, ultimately, preventing or delaying further complications of diabetes.
-Using SuDiet, an agile software development approach, the team gathered requirements, designed, and implemented a smartphone application utilizing the Android platforms.
+Using DC, an agile software development approach, the team gathered requirements, designed, and implemented a smartphone application utilizing the Android platforms.
 This application will help the users to identify certain information